 How Many Funds Are Ideal For A Diversified Portfolio?

-This is one of the most common problems faced by investors who understand the importance of diversification.
+This is one of the most common problems faced by investors who want to know more about how to diversify mutual funds.
 Unfortunately, there isn’t a magic number.
-The optimal number of funds depends on multiple factors that include your investable amount, investment goals and risk profile.
+The optimal number of funds depends on multiple factors that include your investable amount, investment goals, and risk profile.
+There is no correct number of mutual funds for diversification.
 However, there are few things investors can consider in their quest to build the best diversified mutual fund portfolio.

-- Determine the different categories, themes, and strategies of funds you want to invest in to create your mutual fund portfolio – you can spread your mutual fund investments cross-asset classes (debt/equity/hybrid), themes (sectoral) and strategy (dynamic/arbitrage), etc.
+- Determine the different categories, themes, and strategies of funds you want to invest in to create your mutual fund portfolio – you can spread your mutual fund investments across-asset classes (debt/equity/hybrid), themes (sectoral), and strategy (dynamic/arbitrage), etc.

 The Final Word